gaelfoppolo/self-service-data-analytics/doc-admin/Hue/hue_ambari.md

 # Install Hue

-How to install Hue standalone.
+How to install Hue service on Ambari.

 ## Pre-Requisites